ellisonbg/py4science/book/getting_started.rst

-Notice in the example above that the keys are not in the same order which we used when defining the dictionary.
+Notice in the example above that the keys are not in the same order we used when defining the dictionary.
 This is an important fact about dictionaries to remember: the keys are unordered.
 There are many important methods of dictionaries, but three that are used all the time are ``keys`` which returns an unordered list of keys in the